socialites/rpi-srt-streamer/README.md

 * Always regenerates the systemd service for consistency
 * Creates a systemd service that:
   * Resets the Camlink USB device on service start
+  * Checks usb0, eth0, and wlan0 (in that order) for a valid connection and sets the default route to the first one found
   * Streams `/dev/video0` and HDMI/USB audio
   * Sends via SRT to the specified destination